carolineburns3/finalproject/README.md

 Property taxes have an affect on this differential spending by public schools.
 Segregated towns and cities mean that different locales will be able to produce more or less revenue depending on the number of businesses, homeowners, and other landowners that are paying property taxes.
 Simply put, property values vary from place to place, and higher value property indicates a higher property tax revenue.
 Some states will send more money to less affluent schools but it doesn't always mitigate the effects.

+The Nation's Report Card indicates that there are math and reading achievement gaps between students who qualify for free or reduced lunch and those who don't.
+This qualification is a good indication of socioeconmic class.
+There is also achievement gaps between white and Black students.
+Public school revenue and expenditure may be a key variable in reducing these achievement gaps.

  # Sources: